-Mark advises clients on a wide array of international, federal, state, and local campaign finance, lobbying, ethics, and pay-to-play laws.
+As has done for 20 years, Mark advises clients on a wide array of international, federal, state, and local campaign finance, lobbying, ethics, and pay-to-play laws.
 His clients include Fortune 100 corporations, smaller business entities, trade associations, nonprofits, political committees, and Super PACs.
-As part of his counseling activities, Mark works with legal departments, compliance departments, and government affairs groups to develop, implement, and audit political law compliance programs.
+As part of his counseling activities, Mark works with legal departments, compliance departments, and government affairs offices to develop, implement, and audit political law compliance programs.

 Mark facilitates the filing of reports to the Federal Election Commission (FEC), Internal Revenue Service (IRS), and the United States Congress.
 He helps clients file reports to comply with the Lobbying Disclosure Act (LDA) and the Honest Leadership and Open Government Act of 2007 (HLOGA), as well as state and local campaign finance, lobbying, and ethics laws.

 On the pay-to-play front, Mark has special expertise and experience working with entities subject to the SEC investment adviser rule, MSRB Rule G-37, the rules for swap dealers, and FINRA's pay-to-pay rules.
 This includes establishing dual PAC systems and working with political committees and nonprofits receiving funds from covered associates and others in the regulated financial services industry.

 Chambers USA has recognized Mark as a top practitioner, noting his “excellent guidance on complex pay-to-play issues" and his ability to combine "deep expertise with expert counsel" (2022).
 Clients state he is "comprehensive and attentive, always seeking to deliver in advance of timing expectations" (2022).

 - Developed and implemented nationwide pay-to-play and lobbying compliance programs for numerous large insurance companies, large financial services entities, and technology companies.